vmoroz/hermes-windows/.github/ISSUE_TEMPLATE/01_bug_report.md

 ## Bug Description

 <!--
-  Please provide a clear and concise description of what the bug is.
+  Please provide a clear and concise description of what the bug is with the latest version of React Native and Hermes.
+Unfortunately we are unable to provide fixes for old versions of Hermes.

   If it's an exception, please include the screenshots, e.g. the React Native RedBox screen includes a symbolicated JavaScript stack trace with a stack trace